msgpack/msgpack-javascript/README.md

 ### `decodeArrayStream(stream: ReadableStreamLike<ArrayLike<number> | BufferSource>, options?: DecodeAsyncOptions): AsyncIterable<unknown>`

-It is alike to `decodeAsync()`, but only accepts an array of items as the input `stream`, and emits the decoded item one by one.
+It is alike to `decodeAsync()`, but only accepts a `stream` that includes an array of items, and emits a decoded item one by one.

-It throws errors when the input is not an array-family.

 for example: